Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

-Particle identification (PID) is applied in order to efficiently select pure electromagnetic showers and to reduce hadron (dominantly neutron) contamination.
-The parameter $L_{90\%}$ is introduced for PID. $L_{90\%}$ is defined as the longitudinal distance, in units of radiation length ($X_0$), measured from the 1st tungsten layer of the calorimeter to the position where the energy deposition integral reaches \SI{90}{\percent} of the total shower energy deposition.
-Events with an electromagnetic shower generally have a $L_{90\%}$ value smaller than $20 X_0$, while events with a hadronic shower distributed around at $L_{90\%}>20X_0$.
-The threshold $L_{90\%}$ value as a function of the photon energy are defined in order to keep the $\pizero$ selection efficiency at \SI{90}{\percent} over the entire energy range of the individual photons.
-PID criteria are determined by toy MC simulations for each tower and Arm.
+Particle identification (PID) is applied in order to efficiently select pure electromagnetic showers and to reduce hadron (predominantly neutron) contamination.
+PID in the study of this paper depends only on the parameter $L_{90\%}$. $L_{90\%}$ is defined as the longitudinal distance, in units of radiation length ($X_0$), measured from the 1st tungsten layer of the calorimeter to the position where the energy deposition integral reaches \SI{90}{\percent} of the total shower energy deposition.
+Events with an electromagnetic shower generally have a $L_{90\%}$ value smaller than 20\,$X_0$, while events with a hadronic shower generally have $L_{90\%}$ larger than 20\,$X_0$.
+The threshold $L_{90\%}$ value as a function of the photon energy is defined in order to keep the $\pizero$ selection efficiency at \SI{90}{\percent} over the entire energy range of the individual photons.
+PID criteria are determined by MC simulations for each calorimeter.